Community Outreach

 The-Gathering-Place

-The Gathering Place – The Gathering Place exists to support women and their children who are experiencing homelessness or poverty by providing a safe daytime refuge and resources for self-sufficiency.
+The Gathering Place – provides a safe daytime refuge and resources for self-sufficiency for women and their children who are experiencing homelessness or poverty.
 Weifield Group accommodates the shelter’s electrical needs at no cost or donation.

 The U.S. Military